-- You’re looking for the user onboarding software that gives you more freedom, control, and in-app customization.
+- You’re looking for user onboarding software that gives you more freedom, control, and in-app customization.

-- You don’t want to waste your time and resources to code anything at all.
+- You don’t want to waste your time and resources on coding.

 - You need better and more dedicated customer support.

-- You’re frustrated with the Appcues’s bad element detection algorithm.
+- You’re frustrated with Appcues’ bad element detection algorithm.

 - You want to build cross-URL user experiences and non-linear user onboarding.

-- You’re looking for the more affordable Appcues alternative.
+- You’re looking for a more affordable Appcues alternative.

-- You’re the new startup or SaaS company who just started acquiring new customers and you don’t want to pay $249/month for the Appcues’s most affordable solution.
+- You’re a new startup or SaaS company who just started acquiring new customers and you don’t want to pay $249/month for Appcues’ most affordable solution.

-Chameleon is another Appcues alternative on the market that enables you variety of different UI elements and in-app experiences to choose from.
+Chameleon is another Appcues alternative that enables you to choose from a large variety of different UI elements and in-app experiences.

-With Chameleon, you can create modals, slideouts, tooltips, hotspots, checklists and something that is very unique for them: launchers or in-app widgets.
+With Chameleon, you can create modals, slideouts, tooltips, hotspots, checklists.
+Their USP, however, is their launchers.

-Launchers are a different set of in-app widgets that helps you to activate your users and make them adopt your features.
+Launchers are a different set of in-app widgets that help you to activate your users and make them adopt your features.
 You can create special in-app announcements or different notifications.

-If you want to segment or personalize your users more advanced, Chameleon enables you to do that through their in-deep segmentation features.
-You can either build different user segments inside the product or, you can integrate your Chameleon account with other tools and import your data.
+If you want to segment or personalize your onboarding to your users, Chameleon enables you to do that through their in-depth segmentation features.
+You can either build different user segments inside the product, or you can integrate your Chameleon account with other tools and import your data.

 When it comes to styling and customization, you can customize only basic things.
-For everything advanced, you will need to put a lot of time for coding in CSS (While in Userpilot, you can customize whatever you want without coding at all).
+For anything more advanced, you will need to put in a lot of time to code in CSS.

-- If still can’t build non-linear user onboarding flows like you can in the Userpilot.
+- You still can’t build non-linear user onboarding flows like you can in Userpilot.

 Chameleon vs Appcues – How is it different?